merqurio/kolore/README.md

 ##### Install pip
 Please, check the latest installation instructions [here][18].

+##### Install Google Cloud SDK (or AppScale)
+Kolore is designed to take the most from Google's cloud, but it can be ran in any server using [AppScale](https://github.com/AppScale/appscale).
+Install the SDK from Google as detailed [here](https://cloud.google.com/sdk/)

 ##### Install the dependencies inside the lib folder
 `pip install -r lib/requirements.txt -t lib/` to install these dependencies in `lib/` subdirectory from terminal in the root directory.